SebSept/PHPLightCache/README.md

 This is a fork of https://github.com/Gregwar/Cache .
 I found and install Gregwar/Cache from composer but found a bug :
-Expiration was not respected, so took a the code ... then decided to recode all.
+Expiration was not respected, so took a look at the code ... then decided to recode it all.

 License
 =======